Quadricular/react-redux-ts-tasks/README.md

 `make prod`

-it's important to set the API host which could be a local instance of the [API repo](https://github.com/danielmgzzg/node-express-ts-tasks) or the deployed one in azure which was used when building the app.
+it's important to set the API host which could be a local instance of the [API repo](https://github.com/danielmgzzg/python-fastapi-tasks/) or the deployed one in azure which is used when building the app.

 ```
 // .env